stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 A `Club` represents a real-world stoolball club.
 A stoolball club might have several teams (for example, ladies, mixed and junior teams).

-There are many things that happen in at club level in a stoolball club, but in the data model most of these are recorded at `Team` level.
-This is because the difference between `Clubs` and `Teams` is not easy to explain in the user interface, so `Clubs` are deliberately de-emphasised and are little more than a way to group `Teams` together.
+There are many things that happen in at club level in a stoolball club, but in the data model these are recorded at `Team` level.
+This is because the difference between `Clubs` and `Teams` is not easy to explain in the user interface, so `Clubs` are deliberately de-emphasised and are only a way to group `Teams` together.

 ## Schools